Are dogs & other pets allowed?

 Are there rules for kids?

-Our goal with this is to come across as very reasonable while also keeping your kids safe & all our customers happy (including moms and dads!).
+Our goal with this is to come across as very reasonable while also keeping your kids safe & our customers happy (including moms and dads!).
 We hope you agree that this all makes sense.
-If you have comments or feedback, please let us know - firstname.lastname@example.org.
+If you have comments or feedback, please let us know - email@example.com.
 We look forward to seeing you and the fam at ODM in the future!

 Do you take cards?

 Yep!
 Cash or card, all good.
+As of now, we do not accept Apple Pay.

 Can we reserve space?

-We VERY MUCH appreciate when folks let us know in advance that they’re coming with a sizable group, regardless of whether you hope to reserve space!
-Bring on your hasher/runner crew, your sports team, or your birthday party, please just shoot us an email in advance at email@example.com to let us know.
+We VERY much appreciate when folks let us know in advance that they’re coming with a sizable group, regardless of whether you hope to reserve space!
+Bring on your hasher/runner crew, your sports team, or your birthday party, please just shoot us an email in advance at firstname.lastname@example.org to let us know.
 That way we can plan ahead to ensure that service doesn’t suffer because we were unaware we’d be extra packed on any given night.
 Let us know when you’re coming (date and time) and about how many people you expect.

 We don’t take reservations, but if you’re coming with a group we may be able to reserve a space for you (it’ll be either the fireplace or the patio, depending on a variety of factors).
 Here’s how it works: